 - private landowners

-Not all dams are regulated.
-Several water dams used for domestic, agriculture and industrial purposes do not meet the minimum regulatory criteria outlined in the Water (Ministerial) Regulation.
-These dams are not tracked by the regulator nor are they included in the inventory of dams.
+There are many more water dams used for domestic, agriculture and industrial purposes that do not meet the minimum regulatory criteria and are not tracked by the Regulator.